 What should I send for a writing sample?
 Please send your most polished piece of historical writing, ideally a research paper (or part of a research paper) based on analysis of primary sources.
 Students applying in medieval, European, and Latin American history are encouraged to submit a paper that shows use of primary source documents in their original language.
 Samples should be no more than 20 pages.
 If you are sending part of a longer paper, please include an abstract or a table of contents for the longer work.
 Written work should be in English.
 Return to Question

 Do you provide students with funding to pursue research and attend conferences?
 Yes.
-There is funding from both the department and the University to help students fund travel for brief research trips and to attend conferences in their field.
+There is funding from both the department and the University to help students fund travel for brief research trips and attend conferences in their field.
 Return to Question

 Who should I ask for letters of recommendation?
 We usually expect letters from professors who have taught you in the past, either in undergraduate or graduate work.
 They should comment on your abilities as a student.
 Where applicable, they should also comment on your work as a historian, or your abilities in languages.
-In some cases, you may also wish to include a letter (preferably no more than one) from somebody else who knows you well: a dean, boss, coach, pastor, or other person who can comment on your suitability for graduate work in history.
+In some cases, you may also wish to include a letter (preferably no more than one) from someone else who knows you well: a dean, boss, coach, pastor, or other person who can comment on your suitability for graduate work in history.
 Please send no more than four letters.
-Be sure to double-check with those writing for you to make sure that letters arrive by our January 15 deadline.
+Be sure to double-check with those writing for you to make sure that letters arrive by our January 4 deadline.
 Return to Question

 Do you admit students in the spring semester?
 No. We only admit students for entrance in the fall.
 The deadline for all applications is January 4.
 Return to Question